 I’m not wholly convinced about Mrs Sheraton’s (or Miriam Solomon’s, as she was then) psychology on this one.
 An alternative theory is that her man may just have seen the frighteningly intelligent, capable, and elegant beauty that she’d been up to then as a loveable mortal, capable of endearing mistakes.

 But you are looking for a result, so either way this is a ploy worth employing.
 Every man ought to be able to fix a conveniently easily curdled hollandaise sauce for example (go here if you can’t).
-Otherwise, try something that needs to be set alight, most men are suffused with instinctive confidence when it come so to fire, there’s something neanderthal about the whole process.
+Otherwise, try something that needs to be set alight, most men are suffused with instinctive confidence when it comes to fire, there’s something neanderthal about the whole process.